The Northshore Education Consortium (NEC), one of the first educational collaboratives in Massachusetts, opened its doors to students in 1975.

 In 2005, NEC’s Board of Directors created a non-profit arm of the organization solely devoted to fundraising and development.
 This entity, The Friends of the Northshore Education Consortium (Friends), pursues funding for general operating and programmatic costs via grant proposals, events and major gift donations.

 This volunteer advisory board is comprised of educational professionals, parents and area business leaders who have created a comprehensive fundraising strategy, and are committed to seeing NEC succeed.

 - $44,240 donated to our Tribute Program

 - $45,130 was raised during our annual appeal; our highest year ever

 Friends of NEC Annual Report

 Each year, Friends of NEC reports it’s financial data from the previous fiscal year.
-The following reports are from the past three fiscal years.
+The following reports are from the past four fiscal years.